Ironclad Model 2 mantle lamp |

 Very little is known about the Ironclad brand lamps.
 The only literature describing the lamp I have been able to locate is from Anton Kaim's book "The Evolution of the Kerosene Mantle Burner" ( Available from the author English and Dutch versions.
 German version is available via the German web site of Juergen Breidenstein ).
 Anton's description is for the 1925 model 1 version which is very similar.
 Neither Anton nor I have been able to locate a patent on the burner itself or to identify the manufacturer of the lamp.
 There is speculation that the lamp was manufactured in Germany, then the parts shipped to the UK to be assembled allowing them to claim "British Make".
 Anton's research shows the ironclad lamp to be virtually identical to the 1925 version of the British make, Raylite lamp introduced in 1924.
-I speculate that the manufacturer of these lamps independently sold lamps to both Sherwood Ltd and Raylite and that the two companies did not have a relationship with one another other than being competitors for the same market.
-The Ironclad lamp was marketed in the UK and possibly other parts of the British Empire.
+I speculate that the manufacturer of these lamps independently sold lamps to Sherwood Ltd, ORAC, and Raylite and that these companies did not have a relationship with one another other than being competitors for the same market.
+The Ironclad lamp was marketed in the UK and Australia.
 The model 2 lamp in my collection was purchased from a seller in Australia.

 GB patent 231075 covering the combination wick trimmer and filler cap.